 If you’re facing a Virginia Domestic Assault charge, below is some useful information you’ll need to know.
 Also, if you haven’t visted our Domestic Assault Practice Page, take some time to learn more your situation by clicking here.

 What is Domestic Assault in Virginia?

 Virginia’s Domestic Assault statute is Va Code Section 18.2-57.2.
+Notably, the Virginia Code does not define “assault & battery,” but rather the definition comes from Common Law.
 In Virginia, you are guilty of domestic assault when:

 1) The alleged victim is a spouse, former spouse, parent of a mutual child, household or family member; and

 - willfully touched the complainant, without legal justification, in a angry, rude, or vengeful manner; or

 - you committed an overt act intended to harm the complainant with the ability to do so; or

 - you committed an overt act meaning to place the complainant in fear of harm and that person was placed in fear of harm.

 For a more detailed discussion of Virginia “assault and battery,” read this article we’ve written.
 There are two things to think about based upon the above.
 First, you don’t have to cause injury to be guilty of domestic assault.
 Merely touching someone in an inappropriate way may be enough.
 That means a push, shove, slap, or grab can be a domestic assault.